fix8mt/fiber/README.md

 </p>
 </details>

-## 7. Resuming with a different function
+## 7. Resuming with a different callable object
 This example is similar to example #1.
 However, after a few iterations, the main function resumes the fiber with a new function (in fact it is the same function with different arguments).
 The original function stack is completely overwritten by the new resumed function.
 To demonstrate the impact of this on the stack, a simple object is created that takes a single integer parameter.
 The ctor shows the parameter value and its address.
 Note that when the